selvastics/selvastics.com/blogarticles/guide_participant_report.md

 **Q: Can I include both a radar plot and a bar plot in the same PDF?**
 **A:** Yes, it is possible to incorporate multiple plots within a single PDF.
 This can be achieved by creating separate canvas elements for each plot and rendering them individually.
 Be aware that this may require adjustments to the plot dimensions within the PDF or necessitate the creation of multiple PDF pages.

-**Q: Despite my efforts, my code still isn't working.
+**Q: Despite my efforts, my code still is not working.
 What should I do?**
 **A:** If troubleshooting proves ineffective, consider implementing the `.xml` file provided in the resource section and building your questionnaire from that foundation.

 **Q: The plot in my PDF file appears distorted.
 How can I rectify this?**